+Apatosaurus louisae is a species of sauropod dinosaur from the Late Jurassic of North America found in the Morrison Formation, and its remains are present on the Wall of Bones at Dinosaur National Monument.
 Apatosaurus grew up to 69 ft (21 m) long and ate plants.
 You may have heard it referred to by its scientifically incorrect name, Brontosaurus.
 This sauropod (long necked dinosaur) was discovered and named Apatosaurus, or "false lizard," because of its unbelievably large size.
 After Apatosaurus was named, other sauropod specimens were named Brontosaurus.
 It was later determined that both names actually referred to the same animal, Apatosaurus.
-In science the first used name is the official name so we use Apatosaurus exclusively.
-The species "louisae" was named after Andrew Carnegie's wife, Louise.
-Carnegie financed most of the excavations of the quarry at Dinosaur and had many of the specimens sent to Pittsburgh, Pennsylvania, where they still stand in the museum that bears his name.
+In science the first used name is the official name.

 The "Discovery Bones" that led to the discovery of the Carnegie Quarry were tail vertebrae (back bones) of Apatosaurus louisae.
 This specimen, a nearly complete skeleton with a skull, became the type specimen of Apatosaurus louisae.
 This means that it was the first of its species ever found and scientifically described.

 Like many sauropods and dinosaurs in general, Apatosaurus skulls are extremely rare.
 The skull bones are thin and easily crushed.
 Skulls are mostly hollow to hold soft tissues that cannot be preserved.
 Fine sediments compress the skull to flatten it the way you might step on an empty tin can.
 These skulls may be preserved, but some of the three-dimensional structure is lost.